freelancing-people/content/Interviews/Christopher Hawkins/01 - Christopher Hawkins's Cogeian Systems Consulting Agency.md

 You can read my blog post, where I wrote in more detail about [Revitalizing My Consulting Business](http://www.christopherhawkins.com/2016/09/full-focus-consulting-re-energized-business/).

 ### How do you charge your clients?
 Hourly basis or project costing?

+Both, depending upon the relative trustworthiness of the client, and the scope & type of project requirements - certain engagements that fit into a particular fixed-scope criteria can be billed as a flat-rate item, while others can be billed as ongoing hourly work.

+### How do you manage change requests?

+Very carefully!
+First, the request is evaluated.
+Then, an impact statement and estimate revision is issued for the change request.
+If the client agrees to the impact and the cost, then we queue the changes up to be done whenever it makes the most sense to do so.

-How do you manage change requests?
-Do you consider them in your initial cost - what is your strategy in overall execution for change requests?
+### Do you consider them in your initial cost - what is your strategy in overall execution for change requests?

+At the start of a project, it's not unusual for my office to inform the client that it's wise to have a contingency fund of about 20% the total project cost.
+We never **plan** to bill that extra 20% - in fact, our focus is explicitly on bringing a project in on-budget, every time - but experience has taught me that, just as with real-world construction projects such as home renovations, it's wise to have coverage for things that could not be forseen at the outset of a project (like the sudden desire for a new feature).

 ### You have a podcast and people see you as an expert in running a consulting business?
 How did you reach there?